DhanrajTechforce/JavaSecurityDemo/Basic-Authentication/README.md

  - Tomcat
  - Maven

-Give examples

-Clone this project and import as maven projetc in your IDE.
+Clone this project and import as maven project in your IDE.

 ### Installing